miyurusankalpa/miyurublog/content/blog/zlt-ipv6-fixes/index.md

 ip addr add ${addr}/$mask dev br-${lan_section} preferred_lft $addr_pref valid_lft $addr_valid
 ```

-The script caps the preferred lifetime at 240 seconds and the valid lifetime at 300 seconds, which is far too short.
-To solve this, we can simply remove those lines and let the router use the default values (86400 seconds).
-Alternatively, set static high values.
+The script caps the preferred lifetime at 240 seconds and the valid lifetime at 300 seconds, which is far too short and create the decreasing values probem, snce it seem to think this is a link.

 **Fix:** Comment out or delete those lines, and use a simpler `ip addr add` without explicit lifetimes.